Cherry Hill Mall: James Rouse and Victor Gruen take control

 On March 12, 1960, new plans for the Cherry Hill Shopping Center were unveiled.
-Strawbridge and Clothier would partner with James Rouse and his firm, Community Research and Development, to build the center.
+Strawbridge and Clothier would partner with James Rouse and his firm, Community Research and Development (a subsidiary of The Rouse Company and Connecticut General), to build the center.
 Instead of the previous plan's open-air concept, Cherry Hill would instead be constructed as a fully enclosed mall.
 The Courier-Post explained that the mall would be "extensively landscaped in a tropical plant motif", featuring benches and a sidewalk cafe to create "an atmosphere comparable to the European shopping arcade."

 Rouse had already built two enclosed malls: the Harundale Mall in Glen Burnie, Maryland, which opened in 1958, and the Charlottetown Mall in Charlotte, North Carolina, which opened in 1959.
 Both malls were less than half the size of his proposed New Jersey mall.
 According to Rouse biographer Joshua Olsen, this new project at Cherry Hill "would secure his reputation as a developer and prove to everyone in America that enclosed malls were here to stay."

 Rouse hired architect Victor Gruen for the task of designing the Cherry Hill Mall.
 Gruen had previously designed America's first fully enclosed, climate-controlled mall, Minnesota's Southdale Center, which had opened in 1956.